IBM/storage-fusion/AI/quickstarts/fusion-gitops/docs/blogs/deploying-sample-app-with-external-secrets.md

 vault kv get secret/llmops-platform/secrets
 ```

-**What this demonstrates**: Centralized secret management—secrets are stored once in Vault and automatically synchronized to Kubernetes.
+**What this demonstrates**: Centralized secret management: secrets are stored once in Vault and automatically synchronized to Kubernetes.

 ### Step 5: Commit and Push Changes